 The (limited) evidence so far is compelling:

-- From 14-days of use, an athletic pharmacist named Ryan Smith increased his vertical by 7-inches!
+- From 14 days of use, an athletic pharmacist named Ryan Smith increased his vertical by an entire 7 inches!

 Lean body mass and strength are two of the greatest predictors of longevity.

 The body’s endocannabinoid system (ECS) restores full-body homeostasis.
-Lifestyle practices, supplement, and compounds naturally activate this system:
+Lifestyle practices, supplements, and compounds naturally activate this system:

 - Avoiding pesticides